curl/everything-curl/libcurl-connectionreuse.md

 it will keep N connections alive in a "connection pool" so that a subsequent transfer that happens to be able to reuse one of the existing connections can use that one instead of creating a new.
-Reusing a connection instead of creating a new offers significant benefits in speed and requiredresources.
+Reusing a connection instead of creating a new offers significant benefits in speed and required resources.

 ### Easy API pool